 Consumers place more demands on the earth's natural resources as the population increases year after year.
 Compound this with each world government doing its own brand of commerce, many without environmental consciences, and you get the formula for environmental chaos and disaster.
 WWF rates natural resource use as a prominent threat, saying:

-- Humans requirement of renewable goods in one year needs one and half years to produce.
+- Human requirement of renewable goods in one year needs 1.5 years to produce.

-A prime example of higher consumption demands can be found in the fishery industry where 63% the world's marine life is over-fished with few to no renewable methods in place warns Greenpeace.
+- In the fishery industry, 63% the world's marine life is over-fished with few to no renewable methods in place warns Greenpeace.

-- Deforestation is also a driver of climate change as trees that normally absorb carbon dioxide are no longer there.
-When a region loses its biodiversity, it becomes more vulnerable to other environmental elements.
+Deforestation leads to loss not just of biomass and plant species, but also of habitats of animals.
+Deforestation is also said to be a driver of climate change as trees that normally absorb carbon dioxide are no longer there.
+A region that loses its biodiversity, becomes more vulnerable to other environmental elements.

 7. Soil Degradation